daser0100/MandatoryAssignment/README.md

 This page contains links to the admin pages for the three other pages.
 At the admin pages for the other pages it is possible to add, remove or edit content of the pages.

 ## How to run
+Before the application is run, do the following steps:
+ * Go to package manager console.
+ * Run "Update-Database" in the console.
+ * Run the application.